yoitsop/op-external-plugin-release/README.md

 Clan Wars Arena:

 - Displays a notifcation upon challenge request
-- Displays a timer with the remaining countdown until a challenge is accepted
+- Displays a timer with the remaining countdown until a round starts
 - Displays the N-Range/Mage count of current visible members in the CC

 Keypress Spammer: